justintadlock/widget-title-html/readme.md

 ## FAQs

-### Why does the HTML disappears with some WP widgets?
+### Why does the HTML disappear with some WP widgets?

 Core WordPress has 4 widgets that strip all HTML tags before outputting in the title field in the form.
 I've created a ticket to address this: https://core.trac.wordpress.org/ticket/33235